Control of Landscape Pests and Turf Diseases that cause Lawn Damage

-As the weather turns warmer and more humid, the activity of and damage from landscape pests and turf diseases become an issue.
+As the weather turns warmer and more humid, the activity of and damage from landscape pests and turf diseases can become a costly issue for Atlanta-area homeowners, businesses, and parks.
 Of most concern to most homeowners is damage to lawns from fungus activity.
 The most common turf diseases that affect our 3 most common types of turf grass are:

 - Fescue Turf – Brown Patch Fungus: This fungus creates brown patches in the lawn, eventually causing grass to die, leaving bare spots.